graetzer/Foxbrowser/README.md

 - Send Tweet's and mail's directly from the App
 - Best of all: It's free

+### Limitations
+The Firefox Home codebase doesn't allow changes to the sync data, currently the browser works read-only.

-## Licence
+#### Licence
-© 2012 Simon Peter Grätzer
+© 2012 Simon Peter Grätzer.
+All rights reserved

+This will probably change in a future update.

 ![Logo](https://raw.github.com/graetzer/Foxbrowser/master/iTunesArtwork.png)